Sephardic Jews

 The earliest documented Jewish presence in the Iberian Peninsula dates to the Roman period, beginning in the first centuries CE.
-After facing persecution under the Pagan and later Christian Visigothic Kingdom, Jewish communities flourished for centuries under Muslim rule in Al-Andalus following the Umayyad conquest (711–720s), a period often seen as a golden age.
-Their status declined under the radical Almoravid and Almohad dynasties and during the Christian Reconquista.
+After facing persecution under the pagan and later Christian Visigothic Kingdom, Jewish communities flourished for centuries under Muslim rule in Al-Andalus following the Umayyad conquest (711–720s), a period often seen as a golden age.
+Their status declined under the Almoravid and Almohad dynasties and during the Christian Reconquista.
 In 1391, anti-Jewish riots in Castile and Aragon led to massacres and mass forced conversions.
 In 1492, the Alhambra Decree by the Catholic Monarchs expelled Jews from Spain, and in 1496, King Manuel I of Portugal issued a similar edict.
 These events led to migrations, forced conversions, and executions.

-Sephardic Jews dispersed widely: many found refuge in the Ottoman Empire, settling in cities such as Istanbul, Salonica, and İzmir; others relocated to North African centers like Fez, Algiers, and Tunis; Italian ports including Venice and Livorno; and parts of the Balkans, the Levant (notably Safed), and the Netherlands (notably Amsterdam).
+Sephardic Jews widely dispersed throughout the Mediterranean basin.
+Many found refuge throughout the Ottoman Empire, settling in such cities as Istanbul, Salonica, and İzmir; even more Sephardic Jews found refuge in the Mediterranean Maghreb — settling in Tétouan, Fez, Algiers, and Tunis, forming a major Sephardic population: the Maghrebi Jews.

+Some Sephardim also settled in Italian ports including Venice and Livorno, as well as in parts of the Balkans, and the Levant (notably Safed).
+Small communities settled in the Netherlands (notably Amsterdam) and the coast of Germany (especially Hamburg).
 Smaller communities also emerged in France, England, and the Americas, where Sephardim often played key roles in commerce and diplomacy.

-Historically, the vernacular languages of the Sephardic Jews and their descendants have been variants of either Spanish, Portuguese, or Catalan, though they have also adopted and adapted other languages.
-The historical forms of Spanish that differing Sephardic communities spoke communally were related to the date of their departure from Iberia and their status at that time as either New Christians or Jews.
-Judaeo-Spanish and Judaeo-Portuguese, also called Ladino, is a Romance language derived from Old Spanish and Old Portuguese that was spoken by the eastern Sephardic Jews who settled in the Eastern Mediterranean after their expulsion from Spain in 1492; Haketia (also known as "Tetuani Ladino" in Algeria), an Arabic-influenced variety of Judaeo-Spanish, was spoken by North African Sephardic Jews who settled in the region after the 1492 Spanish expulsion.
+Historically, the vernacular languages of the Sephardic Jews and their descendants have been variants of either Spanish, Catalan or Portuguese, although they have also adopted and adapted other languages.
+These variants are academically called Judaeo-Spanish (or ladino), Judaeo-Catalan (or katalaní) and Judaeo-Portuguese (aljamiado português).
+The variant called ladino is a Romance language derived from Old Spanish and Old Portuguese that was spoken by the eastern Sephardic Jews who settled in the Eastern Mediterranean after their expulsion from Spain in 1492.
+In the former provinces of the Ottoman Empire, Ladino is also referred to as djudezmo.
+The gestation and development of Ladino can be compared to that of Yiddish in Germany, among Ashkenazi Jews of central and eastern European origin.
+However, Ladino must not be confused with the Ladin language that is spoken in the Austrian and Italian Alps.
+The Sephardic linguistic repertoire is dovetailed with Haketia (also known as "Tetuani Ladino"), an Arabic-influenced variety of Judaeo-Spanish, which was spoken by North African Sephardic Jews who settled in the region after the 1492 Spanish expulsion.